 As more interdisciplinary research includes diverse stakeholders and their observations about the technical, natural and human factors that drive the need for information.
-Lit is increasingly apparent that understanding user needs, often in cross-sectoral and cross-cultural settings, is a significant challenge.
-In this research we use the term culture to denote learned ways of knowing; more specifically, learned knowledge that shapes people's approach to ocean resources, and ocean information use.
-Culture affects users' perceptions about, and attitudes toward, technologies in general (Lee et al. 2007; Lim & Park 2013), and the meaning and relative importance of salient scientific information (e.g. Martinson & Westwood 1997).
+It is increasingly apparent that understanding user needs, often in cross-sectoral and cross-cultural settings, is a significant challenge.
+In this research we use the term culture to denote learnt ways of knowing; more specifically, we mean learned knowledge that shapes people's approach to ocean resources and ocean information use.
+Culture affects users' perceptions about, and attitudes toward, technologies in general (Lee et al., 2007; Lim and Park, 2013), as well as the meaning and relative importance of salient scientific information (e.g. Martinsons and Westwood, 1997).
 Traditional interview and questionnaire methods do not always explain the variation in experiential knowledge that may exist across representatives of a wide range of sectors and decision environments.
-We used Cultural Consensus Analysis (CCA) (Romney et al., 1986) to document this variation and to look for patterns in user perceptions regardingabout the important factors that make forecast products trusted and used.
+We used cultural consensus analysis (CCA) (Romney et al., 1986) to document this variation and to look for patterns in user perceptions regarding the important factors that make forecast products trusted and used.